 I have recently been studying Plato's Apology (Apology = 'Justification'), which is the speech Socrates gave in court as a defence of his life and actions, against Athenian accusers.
 He was found guilty of various charges and condemned to death - drinking poison.

 Plato was a pupil of Socrates, and Plato uses him as a character in many of the Dialogues - which have perhaps had more influence on philosophy than anything else written - except perhaps Aristotle's work.

 Over the years I have read a great deal about Socrates, including a source book which collected all the non-Plato references.
 And at the end of the day I found myself more confused than enlightened.

 But if it is assumed that the Socrates of later dialogues is more-or-less a mouthpiece of Platonic philosophy, and if our focus is therefore placed almost wholly on the Apology, then a clear picture of Socrates emerges which is very different from how I have usually regarded him.

 The Apology is replete with pious references to The God (of Delphi - i.e. Apollo) and the gods as a whole - everything Socrates does and his reasons for doing things is ultimately referenced back to God/ the gods.

-Not only is Socrates abstractly pious, but he describes how his conduct is guided my frequent personal revelations in the form of a warning voice which communicates divine guidance on what he must not do - he is left to his own devices in deciding what he should do.
+Not only is Socrates theoretically pious; but he describes how his conduct is guided by frequent personal revelations, in the form of a warning voice which communicates divine guidance - the voice saying mostly what he must not do - Socrates is left to his own devices in deciding what he should do.